 Merbau timber deck, sanded and finished with Intergrain Ultradeck Natural

-That’s why we decided to create this comprehensive guide on oiling your timber deck.
+A timber deck is a gorgeous outdoor feature of a house, but it requires maintenance to keep its lustrous look.
+If you’re oiling a deck for the first time, there are some things you must know before you start the process.
+The preparation for oiling your deck will be different if your deck is newly installed, or has been part of your house for years.
+Here are our top tips for getting it right—a comprehensive guide on oiling your timber deck.
 It covers everything you need to know, including why you need to oil regularly, how to know when it’s time to oil, the best decking oils on the market, and a step-by-step guide on how to apply the oil for the optimum result.

 Let’s jump in!

 Why do you need to oil a deck?

 Timber decking is precious, and oiling it helps to protect the wood from natural weathering and foot traffic.
 It also keeps it beautiful!

 We recommend that you oil a deck every 12 to 24 months, to keep it in great condition.
 We also highly recommend having it done professionally, as this will ensure that your expensive deck is properly protected.

 You can determine if a deck needs to be restored by checking whether it’s still waterproofed.
 To identify this, pour some water onto a small area of the wood.
 If the water creates a bead (and doesn’t sink into the surface), your deck is still protected, and doesn’t need to be restored.

 If you have had a new deck installed around your home, it may be tempting to oil the deck straight away to remove the dullness and bring it to a glistening shine.
 Before you get started on oiling your new deck, however, check with your timber supplier as some timbers need to weather 4 to 6 weeks prior to coating.
 Some may require as much as two to three months.